"Jo" to Joh" Obituaries

 A Mysterious Poisoning Case -

 On Tuesday of last week, Leander Johnson, a boy eight years of age, living on Water street in this village, was taken sick and died on Friday --as was generally supposed with fits.
-He was living with an Irish girl by the name of Margaret Flaherty, whom the boys' father hired to keep and take care of him. the father lives several miles west of the village, and was not notified of the boys sickness in time to see him before he died.
+He was living with an Irish girl by the name of Margaret Flaherty, whom the boys' father hired to keep and take care of him.
+The father lives several miles west of the village, and was not notified of the boys sickness in time to see him before he died.
 On examining him after death, he discovered an unusual appearance about the boy's neck which excited his curiosity somewhat, and he determined to have a post mortem examination, which was performed on Sunday last by Drs.
 Potter, Dox, and we believe one or two others whose names we did not learn.
 The stomach was taken out and is now in the hands of Prof. Towler for examination by chemical process; but sufficient traces were discovered in the neck and other parts of the body, to warrant that the boy came to his death by taking arsenic.
 An inquest was held over the body by Coroner Wheeler, but no testimony was brought to light that went to implicate any person in committing the horrible set of poisoning the boy.
 We understand that Leander Johnson was a smart active boy, besides being a very good one; and the whole thing remains a mystery as to how the poor little fellow came to such a horrible death.

 From Ontario County Journal 26 October 1883